sheldonjuncker/kubycat/README.md

 The problem at hand didn't seem too difficult, so I decided to write my own solution.
 It's far from polished, but it works for me quite nicely, and maybe that means others will find it helpful as well.

+I'm currently using Kubycat for local development of [Dreamcloud](https://dreamcloud.app)--an online social network and dream journal to help people better understand their dreams and find likeminded individuals.

 ## Contributing
-This is the first version of Kubycat, so I'm aware that there are a lot of features that would be useful (file patterns, exclusions, etc.)
+This is only the second release of Kubycat, so I'm aware that there are a lot of features that would be useful (file patterns, exclusions, etc.)
 I'm also guessing that there will be a handful of bugs that I haven't found yet as my use cases are pretty limited.
 I'd be more than happy to accept pull requests for any of these features or bug fixes.